Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Conclusion

-We have established the first regret bound for GP-based reinforcement learning that simultaneously achieves a near-optimal rate in $T$ and accommodates both unbounded state spaces and weak smoothness assumptions.
-We provide some further discussion about our work below.
+We have established a regret bound for GP-based reinforcement learning that has an improved growth-rate in $T$, and accommodates both unbounded state spaces and weak smoothness assumptions.
+We provide some further discussion about our work in Appendix \ref{sec:discussion}.

-\textbf{Implications for GP bandits.} Our upper bound on the sum of the model estimation errors is inspired by techniques that are commonly used to analyze GP bandit algorithms.
-However, as we mentioned in Section \ref{sec:bounding_model_error}, we're able to remove the usual assumption that, with high probability, sample paths from the prior have uniformly bounded partial derivatives.
-We believe that our proof of Lemma \ref{lem:est_error_bound} is applicable to GP bandits, and that it enables one to prove Bayesian regret bounds for GP bandits under weaker smoothness conditions than was previously thought possible (see e.g.\,, the discussion following Theorem 2 in \citealp{srinivas2012information}).

-\textbf{Locally bounded kernel functions.} The assumption that the kernel function is uniformly bounded rules out some commonly used kernels, such as the linear kernel, which are only locally bounded.
-By locally bounded, we mean that there exists a function $C: (0, \infty) \to \sR$ such that for all $R > 0$, the kernel function is bounded by $C(R)$ on a ball of radius $R$.
-While our analysis does not break completely when the uniform boundedness assumption is relaxed to local boundedness, our tail bound for the norm of the largest state in Lemma \ref{lem:bounded_states} would become much worse.
-In particular, the value of $R$ in \eqref{eqn:max_state_norm} may pick up exponential dependence on $H$.
-To obtain a result comparable to Lemma \ref{lem:bounded_states} with locally bounded kernels, we expect that it is necessary to restrict the algorithm to play stabilizing policies.